dramforever/easyriscv/index.md

 instruction that is not 4-byte aligned.
 The exception happens on the jump or branch instruction, not the target.

-"Load access fault" and "Store/AMO access fault" happens when accessing a invalid memory address, or accessing a memory address in an invalid way.
+"Load access fault" and "Store/AMO access fault" happens when accessing an invalid memory address, or accessing a memory address in an invalid way.

 ("AMO" stands for "atomic memory operation", which we will not talk about and is